wp-plugins/robo-gallery/readme.txt

 = How to define size of the gallery images thumbnails? =

 Our gallery is fully responsive and gallery thumbnails size depend of a lot of factors.
 Gallery calculate thumbnails automatically depend of the general gallery size and gallery layout settings.
 First of all you can define ratio values for gallery thumbnails.
 Size of the thumbnails could be selected from standard pre-defined wordpress sizes: thumbnail, medium, large, full

-= How to insert gallery into Wordpress page or post? =

-When you create gallery in plugin galleries manager you can go to the post or page editor and there using special wizard button insert gallery into your wordpress post or page.
-Another way you can insert your gallery manually using shortcode, which you can find in gallery edit mode in shortcode section on the right side of the gallery settings

 = Is it possible create gallery in Wordpress post with Gallery? =